 In March 2016, a settlement was reached with various vendors and insurance companies over costs incurred and to be incurred to remediate certain facility issues.
 Costs incurred related to these issues have been expensed as incurred in operating expenses.
-The settlement amount of \$50,000 is recorded in Rental and other revenue in the condensed consolidated statements of operations and changes in net assets for the three months ended May 31, 2016 and the year ended August 31, 2016.
+The settlement amount of \$50,000 is recorded in Rental and other revenue in the condensed consolidated statements of operations and changes in net assets for the three and twelve months ended August 31, 2016.